CiviCraft-Development/civicraft-wiki/docs/features/death.md

 ## Graves

+### Functional
+Functional graves are created everytime a player dies in the wild.
+These graves hold the player's items and a portion of the player's XP.
+Players are given the coordinates of their death where there grave will be located.
+They will then have five minutes to retrieve their items before other players gain the ability to rob the grave.

+### Decorative
-A player's head can also be used to create a gravestone, providing a more traditional way to honor the deceased.
+A player's head can also be used to create a decorative gravestone, providing a more traditional way to honor the deceased.
 To create a grave:
 1. **Collecting the Head:** Retrieve the player's head upon their death.
 2. **Crafting the Gravestone:** Use the head in combination with other materials to craft a gravestone.
    (photos)